Working from home and tax relief

-E-working (also known as home working or remote working) is where you work from home for substantial periods on a full- or part-time basis.
+Working from home (also known as remote working or e-working) is where you work from home for substantial periods on a full-time or part-time basis.

 You may be able to claim tax relief on the additional costs of working from home, including electricity, heat and broadband.